-Under section 307(b)(1) of the CAA, petitions for judicial review of this action must be filed in the United States Court of Appeals for the appropriate circuit by September 11, 2012.
-Filing a petition for reconsideration by the Administrator of this final rule does not affect the finality of this action for the purposes of judicial review nor does it extend the time within which a petition for judicial review may be filed and shall not postpone the effectiveness of such rule or action.
-This action pertaining to NSR requirements for PM2.5 may not be challenged later in proceedings to enforce its requirements.
+Under section 307(b)(1) of the CAA, petitions for judicial review of this action must be filed in the United States Court of Appeals for the appropriate circuit by April 23, 2019.
+Filing a petition for reconsideration by the Administrator of this final rule does not affect the finality of this action for the purposes of judicial review nor does it extend the time within which a petition for judicial review may be filed, and Start Printed Page 5601shall not postpone the effectiveness of such rule or action.
+This action pertaining to Pennsylvania's NNSR program and the 2008 8-hour ozone NAAQS may not be challenged later in proceedings to enforce its requirements.
 (See section 307(b)(2).)

 Acting Regional Administrator, Region III.